Almost sure multifractal spectrum of SLE: One point estimates for the forward maps

-In this subsection we will complete the proof of Theorem~\ref{1pt forward}.
-To get Theorem~\ref{1pt forward} from the area estimates of Lemmas~\ref{infty compare upper'} and~\ref{infty compare lower}, we need to argue that the probabilities of the events of Theorem~\ref{1pt forward} do not depend too strongly on $z$.
+To deduce Theorem~\ref{1pt forward} from the area estimate of Lemma~\ref{infty area}, we need to argue that the probabilities of the events of Theorem~\ref{1pt forward} do not depend too strongly on $z$.
 This is accomplished in the next lemma.